 In the evening we'll go out for a musical concert either at the Philharmonia or at the Orchestra of Russian National Music Instruments or - if you are more into independent venues - we will assist to a show of one of the many young indie bands enlivening the town's nightlife.

 DAY 2 - Topolnoye

-Right after breakfast we start our trip to one of the most interesting area of the Altai krai: after a 3-hour drive we will find ourselves in the beautiful highlands of the Altai mountains.
+Right after breakfast we will start our trip to one of the most interesting area of the Altai Krai: after a 3-hour drive southwards we will find ourselves surrounded by the beautiful highlands of the Altai mountains.

 Dinner and overnight in Topolnoye.

 After breakfast we will drive to the border between the Altai Krai and the Altai Republic proper.

 Along the way we will visit the world-famous Denisova Cave: a true Eldorado for palaeontologists as this is the very place where a fossilised phalanx of a girl’s finger was found and the subsequent DNA-analysis showed that it belonged neither to the extinct Neanderthals nor to Homo Sapiens, but represented a separate branch within the evolution of our species.

 After lunch we will eventually enter the Karakol Valley, a sacral place among the Altai people, the Turkic-speaking Mongolic nation of shamanistic traditions constituting the titular ethnicity of the autonomous republic we've just entered.

 We will stay for the night at a local family and learn about the traditions and the rituals of Altai people.